Too Many Pumpkins by Linda White Summary and Preschool Lesson Ideas

 Too Many Pumpkins Summary

-Too Many Pumpkins by Linda White (ISBN 0823412458) is the best kind of children's picture book: it is an original interesting story with an important message for its readers.
+by Linda White is the best kind of children's picture book: it is an original interesting story with an important message for its readers.
 When a white-haired woman named Rebecca Estelle discovers that the pumpkin truck has dropped a pumpkin in her yard she studiously ignores it through the seasons.
+Too Many Pumpkins

 Rebecca Estelle hates pumpkins with a passion, because she was forced to eat them as a little girl during a time when her family was struggling with financial worries.
 Everything about pumpkins reminds her of a time when all her family had to eat was pumpkins!
 So when the pumpkin truck delivers a ripe pumpkin into her garden with a splat, Rebecca Estelle decides to judiciously ignore the pumpkin, and eventually the tenaciously growing vines in her garden.
 She decides that if she doesn't tend it and doesn't water the plants, her pumpkin problem will go away.
 But untended the pumpkin vines flourish, and Rebecca Estelled discovers she has a problem of epic proportions on her hands: too many pumpkins!

-But the lessons of Rebecca Estelle's childhood bore better fruit than a sense of paucity and lack.
+But the lessons of Rebecca Estelle's childhood bore better fruit than a sense of not having enough.
 Rebecca Estelle learned from her childhood that pumpkins can be prepared a dozen different ways, and her sense of resourcefulness, thrift and generosity compel her to give the pumpkins away.
 With much hard work and preparation, she makes enough pumpkin pie, pumpkin bread, pumpkin cookies, and pumpkin seeds to feed her entire town.
 Out of nothing, Rebecca Estelle makes something marvelous: a harvest feast she shares with the entire town.

 The moral of this story?
 When life gives you pumpkins, prepare a feast!